 Assets and services at Old Oak and Park Royal will be designed for different lifespans and changing uses, rather than one fixed end use.
 Buildings and infrastructure will be designed to allow components to be swapped out, repaired, replaced and eventually reused.

-By using these new circular economy organisational mechanisms and commercial incentives, Old Oak and Park Royal can become an exemplar neighbourhood for this collaborative and sustainable vision of urban development.
+By using these new circular economy organisational mechanisms and commercial incentives, Old Oak and Park Royal can become an exemplar neighbourhood for the collaborative and sustainable future of urban development.